 The sooner you pay down your principal, the sooner you build and have access to your equity.
 The combination of rising home prices and a 15-year mortgage provides many possibilities down the road.
 Borrowers with a 30-year loan may not have this flexibility with their home equity.

 It should be no surprise that lenders typically reserve 15-year loans for high-income borrowers and households.
 Since you'll only be making half the payments than you would with a 30-year mortgage, you can expect to owe quite a bit more every month.
 You may also qualify for this loan type if you have no or minimal debt responsibilities or have significant cash reserves.

 A 15-year mortgage minimizes your total borrowing costs.
 As we explained above, you're getting a lower interest rate, and a larger chunk of your monthly payment goes toward paying down the loan principal instead of the interest owed.
 So, you're building equity faster and spending less on overall interest.

-Let's look at an example for a $500,000 loan amount.
-If market rates were 4.75% for a 30-year mortgage, you'd be paying a little more than $2,600 a month.
+Let's look at an example for a $350,000 loan amount.
+If market rates were 6.5% for a 30-year mortgage (6.658% APR)*, you'd be paying a principal and interest payment of $2,212.24 a month.
 Your payment would also vary based on taxes and insurance, credit score, and debt-to-income ratio.

 Many homeowners can benefit from a 15-year mortgage.
 These folks, in particular, might consider this loan type when evaluating their financial future.